Robert Stivers (photographer): Style

-Trend Magazine describes Stivers’ work as “darkly romantic images infused with a certain mystery that have made him one of our foremost contemporary photographers.”
+Trend Magazine describes Stivers' work as "darkly romantic images infused with a certain mystery that have made him one of our foremost contemporary photographers."

-He works with gelatin silver and platinum prints to create his unique images.
-Since he began shooting in 1987, he has used Hasselblad medium-format cameras to capture his captivating photographs.
+He works with gelatin silver and platinum prints to create his images.
+Since he began shooting in 1987, he has used Hasselblad medium-format cameras.

-In 1993 Stivers stepped away from printing clear photographs and began his unique signature process of using a sharply focused negative that is then manipulated in the darkroom to create intriguing, out-of-focus, blurry images.
+In 1993 Stivers stepped away from printing clear photographs and began his process of using a sharply focused negative that is then manipulated in the darkroom to create out-of-focus, blurry images.
 This effect causes intentional loss of clarity to achieve sensual, dream-like works akin to early Pictorialism at the turn of the twentieth century.

 Stivers remarks that the photographs mirror his own process of self-transformation and re-creation.
 His distorting power reinvigorates classical tropes like nudes, sculpture, texture and architecture.

 Collections

-Robert Stivers’ photographs have entered such collections as those of The Metropolitan Museum of Art in New York, the J. Paul Getty Museum in Los Angeles, the Museum of Fine Arts in Boston, the Bibliothèque nationale de France, the Fogg Museum at Harvard University, the Los Angeles County Museum of Art, the Brooklyn Museum of Art, the Victoria and Albert Museum in London, the Museum of Contemporary Photography in Chicago, and the Museum Ludwig in Cologne.
+Robert Stivers' photographs are held by The Metropolitan Museum of Art in New York, the J. Paul Getty Museum in Los Angeles, the Museum of Fine Arts in Boston, the Bibliothèque nationale de France, the Fogg Museum at Harvard University, the Los Angeles County Museum of Art, the Brooklyn Museum of Art, the Victoria and Albert Museum in London, the Museum of Contemporary Photography in Chicago, and the Museum Ludwig in Cologne.

-Stivers’ work is also collected by some notable Hollywood names such as Ellen DeGeneres, Charlize Theron, Olivia Wilde and Donna Karan, to name a few.
+His work is collected by Ellen DeGeneres, Charlize Theron, Olivia Wilde, and Donna Karan.